byuflowlab/VortexLattice.jl/docs/src/guide.md

 nothing #hide
 ```

-We can also compute body or stability derivatives for the aircraft.
+We can also extract the body and/or stability derivatives for the aircraft easily using the functions `body_derivatives` and/or `stability_derivatives`.

+Once again, note that the derivatives of the near-field analysis forces with respect to the freestream variables must have been previously calculated (which is the default behavior when running an analysis) for these functions to yield sensible results.

 ```@example guide
 dCFb, dCMb = body_derivatives(system, surface, ref, fs; symmetric = symmetric)